mturnwall/debugger/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-This is model for ajax requests.
-It reduces the need to always write custom ajax handlers and custom callbacks since the json is always structured the same way.
-The ajax class contains the built in functionality to update and replace content and code on the page.
-The selectors for the areas being update by the ajax call are included in the ajax json as a hash table along with the new content.

 Usage
 -----